 Green peppers give a sweet flavor without being spicy or overpowering.
 Tomatoes add some tang and beef boosts the flavor for a cooked all day vibe.

-I absolutely love stuffed bell peppers.
-What I don’t like so much, though, is the waiting time for the peppers to cook in the oven.
-We love a good stuffed pepper skillet, but sometimes, you’re in the mood for soup!
+I absolutely love traditional stuffed peppers.
+What I don’t like so much, though, is the waiting time for the actual stuffed peppers to cook in the oven.
+We also love a good stuffed pepper skillet, but sometimes, you’re in the mood for soup!

 One of the beautiful things about making pressure cooker stuffed pepper soup is that it cooks in minutes instead of hours.
-What you’re left with is a delicious, hearty soup.
+What you’re left with is a delicious, hearty pepper soup recipe.

 Not only that, because it cooks in the Instant Pot, the entire thing is a one pot meal.
 We know what that means….fewer dishes!

 I wouldn’t call myself lazy, I just like to think that I’m efficient.
 If I can get the flavors of stuffed peppers in half the effort, THAT my friends, is a win!

 Everything you need for this recipe is readily available at your local grocery store!

 - green peppers are my pepper of choice, though you can substitute the red pepper or yellow bell variety

 - garlic powder, Italian seasoning, salt and black pepper